auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 * **Authorization**: the proceess of determining what the user is allowed to do in the system based on their consent.
     * **Access Control**: the process of limiting a user to only the actions permitted, based on a combination of who the user is, what they are allowed to do in the system, and their consent.

-Whatever your use case, there are a number of things you will want to consider when looking at functionality and workflow when it comes to authorization:
+Whatever your use case, there are a number of things you will want to consider when looking at functionality and workflow:

 * Are there scenarios where a user could be rejected access to an entire application or API?
 * Will I be providing APIs that can be accessed by third-party applications?